-At the beginning of the film, we see Kevin and Bob and Stuart exploring New York.
-They enter an alleyway full of clothes-lines and (their overalls), that is the same alleyway that appears in "The Secret Life of Pets".
+At the beginning of the film, we see Kevin, Bob, and Stuart exploring New York City.
+They enter an alleyway full of clotheslines and their overalls.
+That is the same alleyway that appears in "The Secret Life of Pets".

 Among the collection of treasures, you can see a signed Jimi Hendrix guitar (signified by the playing of the song "Purple Haze").

-When arriving in New York, a billboard is shown for Richard Nixon's 1968 Presidential Campaign with the slogan "Finally, a name you can trust".
+When arriving in New York City, a billboard is shown for Richard Nixon's 1968 Presidential Campaign with the slogan "Finally, a name you can trust".